Di-decay signature of new physics particles at intensity frontier experiments: Higgs-like scalars

-where $h$ is the Higgs boson and $\theta,\alpha$ are the couplings (see the Supplemental Material for further details on the model).
 The model is attractive for several reasons.
 First, it is well motivated, as it is simple and yet may be connected to inflation or be a mediator between dark matter and SM~\cite{Bezrukov:2009yw,Fradette:2018hhl,Monin:2018lee,Winkler:2018qyg,Krnjaic:2015mbs}.
 Hence, it is widely considered by the experimental community~\cite{Beacham:2019nyx,Antel:2023hkf,Ferber:2023iso,AlemanyFernandez:2927631,Belle-II:2023ueh,SHiP:2025ows}.
-Second, similarly to the other models with FIPs, only the mono-decay signature has been previously studied at the IF experiments.
+Second, similarly to other models with FIPs, only the mono-decay signature has been previously studied at the IF experiments.

 Phenomenologically, the $S$ particles are ``light Higgs bosons'', with the interactions suppressed by the small mixing angle $\theta\ll 1$ and an additional trilinear $hSS$ coupling.
 The main constraints on the $\alpha$ come from unobserving the decays of the type $h\to \text{inv}$, setting the model-independent bound $ \text{Br}(h\to \text{inv})<0.15$ at 95\% CL~\cite{CMS:2023sdw},\footnote{With the HL-LHC runs, the sensitivity to invisible Higgs decays will be improved down to a few percent~\cite{Bernaciak:2014pna,Bechtle:2014ewa}.} and the events $pp \to h \to 2X \to 4\text{SM}$, where $\text{SM} = \mu, b,\gamma$~\cite{CMS:2012qms,ATLAS:2023ian,CMS:2024jyb,CMS:2024vjn,CMS:2024zfv}.
 In particular, Ref.~\cite{CMS:2024jyb} sets the CMS constraint on the dimuon decay channel for the particles having the proper lifetimes $c\tau_{X}<100\text{ mm}$.